c-malecki/lfg-app/README.md

 After initial prototyping of basic features and the UI/UX, I will progressively build and implement an API and database.

-**Features and Functionality as of 6/31/2020**

 - General layout decided on.
 Still needs to be optimized for mobile viewing.

-- Styling is basic and mostly for layout purposes.
-It is not pretty or thematic yet.
+- Styling is still being implemented.

+**Features and Functionality as of 6/31/2020**

 - Currently you can log in and out of the application.
 When logged out, you can still view posts and their comments, but cannot add posts or comments.